hyunsukr/DS5100-Final/report/FinalReport.md

 ![](../analysis/resources/medal_time_series_all.png)

-<p style="text-align: center;"><strong>Figure 9</strong> Time Series Analysis Visualization
+<p style="text-align: center;"><strong>Figure 10</strong> Time Series Analysis Visualization
 </p>

 Through this visualization we can quickly see how each continent is performing at the olympics throughout history.
 The biggest change that can be seen is the medal count for Australia, where the trend has almost always increased since the day records could be found.
-Although each row has different limits for the y-axis (medal count), we can see most continents have increased in their medal earnings throughout history.
+Although each row has different limits for the y-axis (medal count), we can see most continents have increased in their medal earnings throughout history, this can be attributed also to new events being included in the olympics.
 The y axis was not held constant for all continents due to the significant difference of medal earnings between the continents.

 ## Unit Testing
 The group wanted to make sure that all parts of the program ran the way we intended the program to run as well as have data quality checks to make sure that the data collected / scrapped weren’t bizarre.
 The group utilized pytest to run all the tests and had a passing rate of 100% and coverage of 100% for all methods except the main method, which was only used to call the methods of each class.
 All test files can be found in the tests directory, which maps to the src directory.
 Two custom classes were created to ease the data pull process, which were both thoroughly tested.